How to care for Tillandsia “air-plants"

 “Soak and/or dunk your air-plants once or twice a week to help them thrive”

 To soak your air-plant(s) fill a container with water and allow to reach room temperature, if you want to speed this up, you can pop the water in the microwave for a minute or so.
 The water should be ~18 - 21 ℃.
 Add fertiliser to the water if desired.
-Air-plants are classed as epiphytes (plants that live on other plants), they require only low levels of nutrients, similar to orchids.
+Air-plants are classified as epiphytes (plants that live on other plants), they require only low levels of nutrients, similar to orchids.
 If using a general houseplant feed, I would use a fraction of the recommended dose, if the directions on the bottle state 10 ml for 10 L, instead I use 1 – 2 ml to 10 L of water when soaking my airplants.
-It is not necessary to add nutrients every time you soak your airplants, once or twice a month during growing season should be enough.
+It is not necessary to add nutrients every time you soak your air-plants, once or twice a month during growing season should be enough.

 “The ideal pH of water for soaking/spraying your air-plant is about pH 6.00.”

 Once the water is at room temperature, and you have added the nutrients, adjust the pH of the water - nutrient solution to ~ pH 6.00.
 If you have no idea what pH is, or how to adjust pH you might want to ignore this step.
 If you enjoy learning new knowledge and skills, and you want to provide the very best care for your air-plants I recommend purchasing a pH meter, and pH up/down solution, and learning how to adjust the pH of your water/ nutrient solution.
 Now that your water is at the correct temperature, you’ve added nutrients, and adjusted the pH, place them in the water and leave to soak for about an hour, or longer if necessary.